bezzr/bezzr/README.md

-## hii, i'm a soft dev in progress ♡

-computer science student

-currently working in administrative operations
+˚ʚ♡ɞ˚ hi, i'm clara — a computer science student and soft dev in progress. currently working with administrative operations while growing my path in tech.

-learning tech one step at a time, building my future quietly ♡
+i enjoy learning new things, building small projects and turning curiosity into skills, one step at a time ♡